input-output-hk/cardano-tutorials/node-setup/address.md

         > 820658...

-   The "enterprise" address type can just receive payments and does not participate in staking.
-   This is fine for the purpose of this tutorial, we will cover staking in other tutorials.
-   Note that in recent versions of the command, you should just use `build` rather than `build-enterprise`.

    It is probably a good idea to store this address in a file:

         cardano-cli shelley address build-enterprise \